In a unique research collaboration, students make the case for less e-waste

 Although it’s not uncommon for graduate students to co-author case studies, it’s unusual for undergraduates to earn this opportunity — and for their audience to be other undergraduates around the world.

-Christopher Rabe, a SERC postdoctoral associate during that time who facilitated the group said, “I let the students take the lead on identifying the topic and conducting the research.”
+Christopher Rabe, a former SERC postdoc who facilitated the group, says, “I let the students take the lead on identifying the topic and conducting the research.”
 His goal for the group was to challenge students across disciplines to develop a working definition of climate justice.

 From mining to e-waste

-The ongoing series, published on an open-source platform, is enabling undergraduate instructors worldwide to incorporate research-based education materials on computing ethics into their existing class syllabi.
+The ongoing case studies series, which releases new issues twice a year on an open-source platform, is enabling undergraduate instructors worldwide to incorporate research-based education materials on computing ethics into their existing class syllabi.

-The case study breaks down the electronics life cycle from mining to manufacturing, usage, and disposal.
-It offers an in-depth look at how this cycle promotes inequity in the Global South.
+This particular case study broke down the electronics life cycle from mining to manufacturing, usage, and disposal.
+It offered an in-depth look at how this cycle promotes inequity in the Global South.
 Mining for the average of 60 minerals that power everyday devices lead to illegal deforestation, compromising air quality in the Amazon, and triggering armed conflict in Congo.
 Manufacturing leads to proven health risks for both formal and informal workers, some of whom are child laborers.

-Dunca joined Rabe’s working group last September, intrigued by the invitation to conduct a rigorous literature review examining issues like data center resource and energy use, manufacturing waste, ethical issues with AI, and climate change.
-Rabe quickly realized that a common thread amongst all participants was an interest in understanding and reducing e-waste and its impact on the environment.
+Dunca joined Rabe’s working group, intrigued by the invitation to conduct a rigorous literature review examining issues like data center resource and energy use, manufacturing waste, ethical issues with AI, and climate change.
+Rabe quickly realized that a common thread among all participants was an interest in understanding and reducing e-waste and its impact on the environment.

 “I came in with the idea of us co-authoring a case study,” Rabe said.
 However, the writing-intensive process was initially daunting to those students who were used to conducting applied research.
 Once Rabe created sub-groups with discrete tasks, the steps for researching, writing, and iterating a case study became more approachable.